Five Must-Experience Wisconsin ATV Trails

 Like challenging hills and valleys?
 Head for Chippewa County.
 Massive retreating glaciers carved an ATV-lovers paradise here.
 The Chippewa County ATV Trail cuts through a scattered string of 33,000 acres of county forestland.
 What this 19-plus-mile Wisconsin ATV trail lacks in length, it makes up for in grit.
 Steep climbs and dramatic drops make it a Wisconsin ATV trail-favorite.

-Places to Stay Near the Chippewa County ATV Trail
+Places to Stay and Dine Near the Chippewa County ATV Trail

 - Pine Drive Cabins - Holcombe